How It Is Done continued...

 autopsy, the pathologist will often make a statement about the cause and

 manner of death.
 Manner of death is defined as natural or unnatural.
-A natural

 death means the death occurred as a result of a disease or from the natural